ankeetmaini/blog/posts/mongo-intro.md

 Above is an example of a document.

-In a SQL database data is stored in a `table` and a table is made of `rows`.
+In a SQL database, data is stored in a `table` and a table is made of `rows`.
 Each row has a fixed number of columns.

-Similarly, in NoSQL the data is stored in `collections`, where each collection is made of a number of `documents`.
-There's no restriction that each document should contain the same attributes or columns as in relational database.
+Similarly, in NoSQL database, the data is stored in `collections`, where each collection is made of `documents`.
+There's no restriction that each document should contain the same attributes or columns as in a relational database.

 So this can be done in a NoSQL DB like MongoDB